kalaksi/lightkeeper/README.md

 - Status summary in host table for quick status view
 - Log viewer with regex search and hotkeys similar to less/vim.
 - Text file editor for editing remote files (with built-in editor or using CLI over SSH).
+- Certificate monitors for monitoring certificate validity and expiration.
 - Follow console output for longer running commands such as container builds and package updates.

 # Installing